 - For traditional shopping visit Souq Waqif where you can shop offer local handmade crafts.

 For short stops (5 hours minimum), these three cities offer “City Tour”.
 You can discover the city and its main centers of interest by bus.
 For all information and bookings, visit the website of the city or directly at the ticket office of the airport upon your arrival.

-What to do during a stopover in Hong Kong?
+What to do in Hong Kong?

 - The Tian Tian Buddha located on the island of Lantau, not far from the airport, is the largest sitting bronze Buddha in the world.
 On clear days you can even see it from the plane!